laredoza/.NetScaffolder/README.md

 ### Simple, highly flexible scaffolding framework based on T4 Scripts

-This project aims to quickly generate a base project from a data model by using easily extendable templates.
+.
+NetScaffolder is used to quickly generate a project from a data model by using easily extendable templates.

 ### The default datalayer will consist of the following layers: